jkaps9/product-preview-card-component-main/README.md

 ### Built with

-- CSS Grid
+- Flexbox

 ### What I learned

-Practice with CSS Grid and dynamic sizing
+Practice with Flexbox and dynamic sizing

 ### Continued development